 As of June 30, 2020, we had cash, cash equivalents and marketable securities of \$156.0 million.
-We believe the existing cash, cash equivalents and marketable securities on hand, the upfront collaboration payment of \$150.0 million we expect to receive from Genzyme Corporation, or Sanofi, in August 2020 and the anticipated net proceeds from this offering and the concurrent private placement, will enable us to fund our operating expenses and capital expenditure requirements beyond early 2025.
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-See "-Liquidity and capital resources."

-Since it was reported to have surfaced in December 2019, a novel strain of coronavirus (COVID-19) has spread across the world and has been declared a pandemic by the World Health Organization.
-Efforts to contain the spread of COVID-19 have intensified and governments around the world, including in the United States, Europe and Asia, have implemented severe travel restrictions, social distancing requirements, stay-at-home orders and have delayed the commencement of non-COVID-19-related clinical trials, among other restrictions.
+We believe the existing cash, cash equivalents and marketable securities on hand, the upfront collaboration payment of \$150.0 million we expect to receive from Genzyme Corporation, or Sanofi, in August 2020 and the anticipated net proceeds from this offering and the concurrent private placements, will enable us to fund our operating expenses and capital expenditure requirements through the spread of COVID-19 have intensified and governments around the world, including in the United States, Europe and Asia, have implemented severe travel restrictions, social distancing requirements, stay-at-home orders and have delayed the commencement of non-COVID-19-related clinical trials, among other restrictions.
 As a result, the current COVID-19 pandemic has presented a substantial public health and economic challenge around the world and is affecting our employees, patients, communities and business operations, as well as contributing to significant volatility and negative pressure on the U.S. economy and in financial markets We expect that COVID-19 precautions will directly or indirectly impact the timeline for some of our planned clinical trials and are continuing to assess the potential impact of the COVID-19 pandemic on our current and future business and operations, including our expenses and clinical trials, as well as on our industry and the healthcare system.